natefrog808/not-kill-tony-hypercast/README.md

 Note: This is a mockup of how the virtual stage might look within Hyperfy.io, showcasing avatars and interactive elements.

-Legal and Copyright
+# Legal and Copyright
 We are mindful of copyright issues, ensuring we respect the original content while creating a transformative work.
-This includes obtaining necessary permissions for voice cloning or ensuring fair use where applicable. its done in the name of comedy i do not profit from this Tony tell your little jews not to bother me
+This includes bypassing necessary permissions for voice cloning or ensuring fair use where applicable. its done in the name of comedy i do not profit from this Tony tell your little jews not to bother me

 Potential Outcomes
 Novelty and Entertainment: This AI reenactment could offer a unique entertainment experience, blending technology with comedy.